codess-aus/PL-900/Bus_value.md

 * You can update a Dynamics 365 opportunity using the Power Apps canvas app.
 You connect your Canvas App to Dynamics 365 using a built-in connector and access the opportunity entity.
 * You can view Office 365 groups in your organization using an Offce 365 connector.
 You can use an Office 365 connector to connect to your tenant.

+You can use a Power Apps canvas app with Al Builder form processing to scan the employee admission paper file.
+You can build a form with Al Builder form processing to extract information from printed documents.
+The model can be integrated with Power Apps canvas apps using the form processor component to take pictures from the admission file.

 ## PowerBI
 Build a Dashboard using **Power Bl** by connecting your SharePoint list to Power Bl and analyzing your inventory data. power Bl takes business data and allows you to display it in ways that makes the most sense to users.
 Power Bl allows you to create reports and dashboards that analyze data and provide insights in an understandable manner.